RobKenis/rob-kenis-dot-com/workshops/aws-serverless-basics/README.md

 unauthenticated users can access the API.
 That's it, use the <button class="orange-aws-button aws-button">Add</button> button to create the API Endpoint.

+?> When creating API Endpoints using the Console, the default request method is _ANY_, so it accepts both _GET_ and _POST_ requests.

 After the API is created, you can use the **API Endpoint** to call your Function using `curl` or [Postman](https://www.postman.com/).

 ```shell